Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

 Moroccan Tagine Pot

-The type of dish this mouthwatering dish is cooked in is what truly makes the dish a tagine.
-You do not need a tagine pot to cook this vegan traditional Moroccan tagine in though so don’t panic.
+The type of dish this mouthwatering dish is cooked in is what truly distinguishes it as a tagine.
+You do not need a tagine pot to cook this vegan traditional Moroccan tagine in, though, so don’t panic.

 The word tagine refers to both the dish itself and the cookware it is cooked in.
-A tagine pot has two parts: a flat, round base with low sides, and a cone-shaped cover.
+A tagine pot consists of two parts: a flat, round base with low sides and a cone-shaped cover.
 The design of the cover confines the steam and returns the condensed moisture into the pot.
-The cooking method is ideal for dishes that do not require much liquid.
+The cooking method is ideal for dishes that do not require a lot of liquid.

 Although the traditional tagine is made from ceramic and requires a lot of prep to keep it in top shape, there are modern counterparts made from enamel-covered cast iron base (like the Uno Casa tagine pot) that are much easier and don’t require any special preparation.